We already covered the first great "weaning" I had to do with benzos (Xanax, Ativan, Valium) at our CBD for benzo withdrawal article.

 - Immune system - such as inflammatory agents which can damage brain areas

-So...given so many pies that serotonin has its finger in, what do you think will happen when you take it away!
+So...given the many pies that serotonin has its finger in, what do you think will happen when you take it away!

 Unlike the benzos, at least the doctor warned me in advance not to stop it cold turkey.